inrupt/artifact-generator/README.md

 The output will be bundled into the `Generated/SourceCodeArtifacts/JavaScript/dist` directory.

-If you would prefer not to produce a bundled artifact, you can run the generate command with the `--supportBundling` option set to false:
+If you'd prefer not to produce a bundled artifact, you can run the `generate` command with the `--supportBundling` option set to `false`:

 ```shell
 artifact-generator generate --inputResources https://team.inrupt.net/public/vocab/PetRock.ttl --noprompt --supportBundling=false